 Dr. Jim Ptak, who has a doctorate in education with specialties in Somatics and Phenomenology brought the therapy to his existing wellness center with the Cryosauna Recovery XR machine.
 He also offers everything from martial arts to therapeutic float tubs.
 He says cryotherapy works best when combined with other modalities.
 He personally works with clients to identify ailments and goals may they be pain relief or reduced stress.
 Then, he puts together a custom plan to work toward that goal combining physical fitness HIIT programs, cryotherapy, float tubs, sports conditioning, somatic therapy, indigenous-based well-being, diet, and more.
 At the Yugen center, Stress Reduction And Rejuvenation (S.T.A.R.) is one of the main objectives.

 Chris Owens, 57, started seeing Dr. Ptak after he was diagnosed with spinal stenosis, narrowing of the spine that can cause nerve issues and become particularly painful.
+Spinal stenosis is not something that’s widely talked about but is a common condition that primarily affects people when they are older.
+If you’d like to learn more about Chris’ condition, or suspect you may be suffering from spinal stenosis yourself, head over to Dr. Tony Mork’s website where free phone consultations and more information is available.
 In May, Chris had been told he needed surgery to fix his stenosis, but after six months of cryotherapy treatment, combined with other treatments at the YUGEN center, Chris has been able to postpone his surgery.
 “The cryotherapy is amazing but Jim, he is the guru on your body,” Chris says.
 “He’s taught me how to eat properly so the inflammation won’t occur and the cryotherapy takes down the inflammation… It also gives you energy.”
 Chris says he does cryotherapy a minimum of four times per week, at two-and-a-half to three minutes per session.
 “You come out feeling like a brand-new person.”

 What to Expect: